NORTHWEST FOLKLIFE FAQ

 Northwest Folklife is an independent 501(c)(3) arts organization that celebrates the multigenerational arts, cultures, and traditions of a global Pacific Northwest.
 Since 1972, Northwest Folklife has been deeply committed to celebrating the diversity of our Northwest communities and demystifying our differences together, under one roof.
 To learn more about our organization, please visit our About page.

-We have six main programs throughout the year: the Northwest Folklife Festival, the annual Cultural Focus, the Community Coordinator program, Our Big Neighborhood, Youth Empowerment through Arts and Heritage (Y.E.A.H.), and the Crossroads Cultural Arts Series.
+We have seven main programs throughout the year: the Northwest Folklife Festival, the annual Cultural Focus, the Community Coordinator program, Our Big Neighborhood, Youth Empowerment through Arts and Heritage (Y.E.A.H.), and Cultural & Creative Workforce Development, and Home-to-Home.

 Most notable of our events is the annual Northwest Folklife Festival, a community-powered celebration of the music, arts, and heritage of the Pacific Northwest.
-With over 6,000 performers on 20+ stages, 200 food/craft/import vendors, and 500 volunteers, the Northwest Folklife Festival remains one of the largest access-for-all festivals in the nation since 1972.
+With over 4,000 performers on 20+ stages, 200 food/craft/import vendors, and 500 volunteers, the Northwest Folklife Festival remains one of the largest access-for-all festivals in the nation since 1972.
 In 2020, the Northwest Folklife Festival pivoted to an online experience, launching From Home to Home: Northwest Folklife Festival.
-In 2022 we’ve expanded that programing to be a new hybrid model of programming, and 2022 will the first year of both virtual and in person programming at the Northwest Folklife Festival.
+Since 2022, the Northwest Folklife Festival has been a hybrid virtual and in-person festival.

 We believe that celebrating arts and culture is a great way for people to share their cultural heritage with the public.
 Cultural exchange is an opportunity to dissolve misunderstandings, break down stereotypes, and increase respect for one another.
 It also helps revitalize people and communities.
 And because culture is always evolving, we facilitate a platform to celebrate the new arts and traditions that communities want to share.

-We collaborate with all of the diverse communities of the Pacific Northwest–including Washington, Oregon, Western Montana, Idaho, Alaska, British Columbia, and Alberta–to inspire programs and public presentations of all forms of cultural expression practiced in the Northwest.
-The annual Festival includes over 6,000 participants and 500 volunteers, 200 food and craft vendors, and attracts over 250,000 attendees.
+We collaborate with a variety of diverse communities of the Pacific Northwest–including Washington, Oregon, Western Montana, Idaho, Alaska, British Columbia, and Alberta–to inspire programs and public presentations of all forms of cultural expression that are practiced, performed, and taught in the Northwest.
+The annual Festival includes over 4,000 participants and 500 volunteers, 200 food and craft vendors, and attracts over 250,000 attendees.

 We’re glad you asked!
 We have several definitions of “folklife”— it’s a hard concept to pin down!
 The US Library of Congress says ’folklife’ is “the everyday and intimate creativity that all of us share and pass onto the next generation.”
 That provides a broad base that enables us to program the many diverse kinds of performers, practitioners, and presentations that are all around us in the Pacific Northwest.